-Guidelines Maximum Number of Directorships in other companies Executive Director The Governance and Nomination Committee of the PLDT Board of Directors shall ensure that the Executive Directors, Independent Directors, Non- Executive Directors who serve as full- time executives in other corporations shall submit themselves to a low- indicative limit on directorships in other corporations.
-The capacity of the Please see the standard described in the second column under Guidelines .
-Non-Executive Director director to diligently and efficiently perform his/her duties and responsibilities to the Company should not be compromised.
-The Company has not set a one-size fits all quantitative limit on directorships which may not give due regard to differences in individual capabilities and
+Guidelines Maximum Number of Directorships in other companies Executive Director The Governance and Nomination Committee of the PLDT Board of Directors shall ensure that the Executive Directors, Independent Directors, Non-Executive Directors who serve as full-time executives in other corporations shall submit themselves to a low-indicative limit on directorships in other corporations.
+The capacity of the director to diligently and efficiently perform his/her duties and responsibilities to the Company should not be compromised.
+The Company has not set a one-size fits all quantitative limit on directorships which may not give due regard to differences in individual capabilities and Please see the standard described in the second column under Guidelines .
+Non-Executive Director CEO nature of directorships.
+The Company has instead adopted, as embodied in the PLDT CG Manual , a performance-based standard that directorships should not compromise the capacity of a director to serve and perform his duties and responsibilities to the Company diligently and efficiently.